 Audience diversification for a Search Engine is the process of diversifying the traffic, reference, and queries for a source.
 If a website with multi-language and multi-region doesn’t have enough diversified audience, reference, or mention, it might harm its performance for different regions and languages.

-Despite search engines shares the quality, reliability, and relevance across different languages, regions for multi-regional and multi-lingual websites, still supporting these shares with traffic, reference, and better relevance is important.
+Despite search engines sharing the quality, reliability, and relevance across different languages, regions for multi-regional and multi-lingual websites, still supporting these shares with traffic, reference, and better relevance is important.
 Search Engines’ purpose to audience diversification is to see that where the source is more popular, satisfactory, and helping the quality of the SERP.

 To diversify the traffic and audience, a multilingual website can use localized social shares, public relations, mentions, external link references, and better comprehensive factual content writing according to the localized competitors.